kamoor/spring-boot-sample/README.md

 Learn basics from http://projects.spring.io/spring-boot/ Look at the Server.java to understand how server is configured to load spring context.
 Added HSQLDB auto configuration also now.
+Added Caching for testing purpose.
+(See cache package to learn)

 Issues Found: